The Softest Pumpkin Chocolate Chip Cookie [Toddler + Kid Friendly]

 - Gently stir in the chocolate chips.

-- Place 1.5 tbsp dollops onto a prepared baking sheet lined with parchment paper.
+- Place 1.5 tablespoon dollops onto a prepared baking sheet lined with parchment paper.
 I prefer to use a scoop for this to ensure I have evenly shaped cookies.
 You can pat down with a fork to flatten or leave as rounds.

 - Bake for 10 - 12 minutes.
 You'll know it's ready when a toothpick inserted into the middle comes out clean.